About

 niri-session

-To check if Nushell is in the valid shells list:
+• Check if fish is in the valid shells list

 cat /etc/shells